 If you’re an owner-occupant, then you can use an FHA loan to purchase your multifamily home or duplex.
 These come with low interest rates, low down-payment requirements (just 3.5% down, if you have good credit), and less stringent eligibility requirements.
 You can even secure an FHA loan with bad credit.
 The minimum score is just 500 in some cases.

 Are you or your spouse a current or former member of a U.S. military branch?
 Then you could use a VA loan for your duplex or multifamily purchase—as long as you aim to live on the property.
 VA loans require no down payment, and they offer easier qualification standards and lower closing costs, too.
 They also don’t require private mortgage insurance or a minimum credit score.

 Conventional Loans for Multifamily Homes and Duplexes

 With conventional loans, the maximum loan amount depends on the size of the property.
-For a duplex, the limit is $620,200.
-For a triplex, it’s $749,650, and for a four-unit home, it’s $931,600.
-When applying, the lender will look at your credit score, income, debts, credit/payment history and other financial assets you might have.
+For a duplex, the limit is $702,000.
+For a triplex, it’s $848,650, and for a four-unit home, it’s $1,054,500.
+When applying, the lender will look at your credit score, income, debts, payment history, and other financial assets you might have.

-You Can Use Your Rental Income to Help Qualify for Your Loan
+Use Rental Income To Help Qualify for Your Loan

 If you’re worried your current income won’t qualify you for the high-balance loan you need for your multifamily home or duplex, then you might be able to use future rental income to help your case.
-Generally, in order to count this income on your application, you’ll have to have already signed leases in place, which indicate how much you’ll be paid and for how long.
+Generally, in order to count this income on your application, you’ll have to have already signed leases in place indicating how much rent you’ll be paid and for how long.

-The mortgage lender might also deduct 25% to account for any potential vacancies or maintenance costs that you might incur, so keep this in mind if you plan to use rental income to help qualify for your loan.
-Use a mortgage calculator to figure your monthly costs for the property.
+The mortgage lender might also deduct 25% from your committed rental income total to account for any potential vacancies or maintenance costs that you might incur, so keep this in mind if you plan to use rental income to help qualify for your loan.
+Use a mortgage calculator like the one below to figure your monthly costs for the property.